The Generation Effect: Why Creating Information Beats Reading It

 These papers provide deeper exploration of the generation effect and its educational applications.

-The foundational paper establishing the generation effect as a robust memory phenomenon.
+The foundational paper establishing the generation effect as a strong memory phenomenon.
 Through five experiments, Slamecka and Graf demonstrated that self-generated words are consistently remembered better than read words across various generation tasks and test formats.
 This research launched decades of subsequent investigation.

 This comprehensive meta-analysis synthesised findings from 86 studies examining the generation effect.
 The analysis confirmed a medium-to-large effect size and identified moderating factors including generation task type, test format, and retention interval.
 Essential reading for understanding the scope and boundaries of generation effects.